Pinned

 Debt

-Debt is the money borrowed by a business entity which is to be repaid to the moneylenders at a future specified date.
+In other words, debt is the money borrowed by a business entity that is to be repaid to the moneylenders at a future specified date.

 Liability